Morgan De Sanctis: Style of play

 A reliable and commanding goalkeeper, known for his leadership from the back and vocal presence on the pitch, in his prime, De Sanctis was known in particular for his shot-stopping ability, positioning, handling, and speed when rushing off his line, and is regarded as one of the best Italian goalkeepers of his generation; he was also adept at stopping penalties.

-After football
+Post-playing career

-Following his retirement as a player, De Sanctis was appointed a team manager with his former club Roma in August 2017.
+After retiring as a player, De Sanctis was appointed a team manager with his former club Roma in August 2017.

 In the autumn of 2017, he enrolled in an UEFA's coaching programme, which allowed him to coach youth teams, and first teams in Serie C, as well as hold assistant manager positions in Serie B and Serie A. On 15 December, he received his coaching licence.

-In December 2018, he also obtained his Sporting Director diploma through the Coverciano Technical Centre.
+In December 2018, he also obtained his sporting director degree through the Coverciano Technical Centre.

-Car crash
+After serving as deputy sporting director of Roma for a short period, working alongside sporting director Tiago Pinto, De Sanctis left the Giallorossi in February 2022.
+Later in June 2022, he was appointed sporting director of Serie A club Salernitana.
+He left the club on 21 December 2023 by mutual consent, following the appointment of his predecessor Walter Sabatini as the club's new managing director.

+On 7 June 2024, De Sanctis was announced as the new sporting director of Serie B club Palermo.
+He was dismissed from his post on 3 January 2025, together with his collaborator Giulio Migliaccio, due to Palermo underperforming in the first half of the season and him being publicly criticised by the local supporters.

+Personal life

-On January 5, 2021, De Sanctis was involved in a car accident in Rome, which caused serious injuries to him.
+On January 5, 2021, De Sanctis was involved in a car accident in Rome, which caused severe injuries to him.
 He was rushed to hospital and had undergone an operation on an abdominal haemorrhage, where his spleen was removed.